Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     3. This is just an arbitrary label for file I/O.

-    4. Sets the maximum number of workers per block, which should generally be the number of tasks per block.
+    4. Sets the maximum number of workers per block, which should generally be the number of concurrent tasks to run per block.
+If you are running a single-core `Job`, this value will be the number of physical cores per node.
+If we are running a `Job` that uses up a full node, this parameter can be omitted entirely.

-    5. This prevents the `HighThroughputExecutor` from reducing the number of workers if you request more workers than cores.
-It is [recommended](https://parsl.readthedocs.io/en/stable/userguide/mpi_apps.html#configuring-the-executor) for codes that run via MPI.

-    6. Any additional `#SBATCH` options not captured elsewhere can be included here.
+    5. This is recommended for increased efficiency when running many tasks per node.

-    7. Any commands to run before carrying out any of the Parsl tasks.
+    6. Any commands to run before carrying out any of the Parsl tasks.
 This is useful for setting environment variables, activating a given Conda environment, and loading modules.

     7. The walltime for each block (i.e. Slurm job).